Home Buyer Rebate FAQ's

 How and when will I receive my rebate?

 The new home rebate is to be paid at closing as a credit towards closing costs subject to lender and builder approval.
-If necessary, it can be paid after closing via check and issued in the buyer's name paid directly from the Broker.
-Disbursal time is typically 3-5 days after submission of commission check to Broker.

 Can I use this program with any government or lender down payment assistance programs?